Gold Award of Excellence

 The Volunteer Council of the League of American Orchestras knows firsthand the rewards and challenges of initiating and executing projects that benefit orchestras.
 Each year the Volunteer Council invites organizations to submit outstanding volunteer programs for recognition at the League’s National Conference.

 The Gold Award of Excellence recognizes best-in-class programs or initiatives that have made a significant impact on their orchestras.
-Winners may share their programs with other League volunteers.
+Each winner receives a crystal award at a special reception and makes a PowerPoint presentation to fellow volunteers during the Conference.

 Judges may acknowledge entries not chosen for a Gold Award with a Spotlight Award to recognize a best practice or specific tactic within a program that has contributed to its overall success or is a practice or tactic worthy of highlighting in its own right.

-Fundraising is the Gold Award of Excellence’s most popular category, highlighting creative and successful elements of fundraising projects.
+Fundraising is one of the Gold Award of Excellence’s most popular categories, highlighting creative and successful elements of fundraising projects.
 Fundraising projects are considered especially successful when there is a high ratio of profit to expense (i.e., at least 60% profit to 40% expense ratio).

 Communication/Technology projects highlight uses of communication and technology to promote and enhance volunteer activities.
 These projects should demonstrate effective use of contemporary technology to bring some aspect of the orchestra to a specific population.